AbstractSDK/abstract/modules/contracts/adapters/money-market/README.md

 ## Limitation

-The Money Market adapter provides easy ways of interacting with Money Markets.
+The Lending Market adapter provides easy ways of interacting with lending markets.
 However, some errors can appear without the adapter catching them:

 - The lending market can have deposit limits enabled which may be crossed when using this adapter.
 - The lending market may not have liquidity available to borrow funds.